Evan Siddall

-Evan Siddall (born 1965) is a Canadian businessman who served as Chief Executive Officer of the Alberta Investment Management Corporation from 2021 to 2024.
-Previously, he served as the CEO of Canada’s state-owned housing authority, the Canada Mortgage and Housing Corporation, following a career in investment banking.
+Evan Siddall (born 1965) is a Canadian businessman who was Chief Executive Officer of the Alberta Investment Management Corporation from 2021 to 2024.
+Previously, he was the CEO of Canada’s state-owned housing authority, the Canada Mortgage and Housing Corporation, following a career in investment banking.

 Early life and education

 Siddall was born in Toronto, Ontario, grew up in Georgetown, Ontario and attended Bishop Macdonell Catholic High School in Guelph, Ontario.

 Siddall obtained a B.A. in Management Economics from the University of Guelph, and an LL.B. from Osgoode Hall Law School, York University.
 He also completed the President's Program in Leadership executive education program at Harvard Business School.